Blendify/blender-manual/blender_docs/manual/rigging/posing/visualization.rst

 - When it is enabled,
   bones are colored depending on which bone group they belong to (or as above if they belong to no group).

-You can also mix both coloring methods, see `Coloring from Bone Group`_ below ).
+You can also mix both coloring methods, see `Coloring from Bone Group`_.

 Coloring from Bone State